 How can my contribution make a difference?

-The public is invited to provide input on the four policy areas online by completing a questionnaire during the consultation process.
+The public was invited to provide input on the four policy areas online by completing a questionnaire during the consultation process.

 Feedback received up until April 30, 2018 at 4:00 P.M. will be summarized in a “What we Heard” report, to be released later in 2018.

 Details of the Consultation:

 Date: February 28 to April 30, 2018